nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 2a.
-The tutee that the user is trying to delete does not exist in the list.
+The schedule of the edited tutee clashes with an existing schedule.
   - 2a1.
-System informs that user does not exist.
+System informs that there is a clash in schedules.

     Use case resumes at 2.

 - 2b.
-The schedule of the edited tutee clashes with an existing schedule.
+The edited begin time is after than the original end time.
   - 2b1.
-System informs that there is a clash in schedules.
+System informs that begin time must be smaller than the end time.

     Use case resumes at 2.

 - 2c.
-The edited begin time is after than the original end time.
-    - 2c1.
-System informs that begin time must be smaller than the end time.

-    Use case resumes at 2.

-- 2d.
 The edited end time is before the original begin time.
   - System informs that begin time must be smaller than the end time.

     Use case resumes at 2.
-- 2e.
+- 2d.
 The edited begin time is after the edited begin time.
-  - 2e1.
+  - 2d1.
 System informs that begin time must be smaller than the end time.

     Use case resumes at 2.